jsahota91/Cloud_Computing/README.md

 2. Create a provision script `sudo nano provision.sh`
 3. Copy all the sudo commands from `step 5 of deploy Node App`

+# Create an EC2 Db instance
+1. Follow steps 1-8 in Create an EC2 app instance
+2. For `Add Tags` do
+`Name` for key and for Value enter `devops_bootcamp_jaspreet_db`.
+3. For the Security Group set:
+- SSH : Port- `22` : Source- `My IP`
+- Customer TCP Rule : Port- `27017` : Source- `Your app IP`
+4. Click `Review and Launch`

+# Setting up AWS multi-machine
+- Open to Git bash terminals, in one terminal SSH into the app instance, in the other SSH into the Db instance.
+- Follow the steps on this [Multi Machine ReadMe](insert link)